Impacts of technology on the Construction Industry!

 For hazardous tasks, such as inspecting high-rise buildings or construction sites, drones offer a close-up view for workers on the ground, who will remain safe from harm.

-Drones are helpful even when photographing projects from overhead; they allow us to track where we've come from and where we're going - thereby enhancing safety precautions and getting all parties involved up-to-date with new perspectives (and therefore better informed).
+Drones are helpful even when photographing projects from overhead; they allow us to track where we've come from and where we're going, thereby enhancing safety precautions and getting all parties involved up-to-date with new perspectives (and therefore better informed).

 Terrestrial drones are helpful for many different tasks on the ground.
-Terrestrial drones can collect information from all over a job site property by utilizing their unique functions such as light detection, range scanning data, and censors.
+Terrestrial drones can collect information from all over a job site property by utilizing their unique functions such as light detection, range scanning data, and sensors.

 While some jobs are impossible to automate entirely due to human limitations, autonomous equipment can be utilized to make specific tasks easier.

-For example, this innovation in the construction industry makes it, so workers don't need to perform strenuous labor - instead, they can focus on other aspects of projects.
+For example, this innovation in the construction industry makes it so workers don't need to perform strenuous labor instead, they can focus on other aspects of projects.

 This is especially useful when there is a workforce shortage for specific tasks or increased workloads.